 UTHSCSA is accredited for three fellows per year.
 While the most popular option is the one-year SCC fellowship, during which the Fellow has the opportunity to earn the degree of Master of Science in Clinical Investigation from UTHSCSA, an additional year can be taken for added trauma surgery training and/or research.

-Research: Trauma faculty research focuses on new and innovative ways to improve the care, management and treatment of trauma and critically ill patients.
-They participate in industry-sponsored studies and develop investigator-driven studies in areas such as acute lung injury, ARDS, blood utilization and blood substitutes, intra-abdominal infections, surgical infection and surgical nutrition.
-Fellows are encouraged to participate in studies and will complete at least one project during the fellowship.
+Research — Trauma faculty research focuses on new and innovative ways to improve the care, management and treatment of trauma and critically ill patients.
+Ongoing research includes industry-sponsored studies, grant sponsored multi-institutional studies and investigator-driven studies in areas such as acute lung injury, ARDS, blood utilization and blood substitutes, intra-abdominal infections, surgical infection and surgical nutrition.